osteele/tonic.ts/README.md

 Create a PDF that displays all the interval classes from each fretboard position.

-    coffee intervals.coffee flipbook
+    coffee intervals.coffee animation

-Create a flipbook that shows how the different keys relate to each other.
+Create a flipbook that shows how the different chord shapes relate to each other.
+This is very much in progress.

 # License